Norm Scores and Percentile Rankings

 To know how a student compares to other students in their grade (at one of three benchmark times of year) take a student's score from a measure and compare it to the same measure, grade, and time of year the test was taken.
 Ideally, a student score should fall at the 50th percentile for them to be considered performing on grade.
 If they are at the 50th percentile or above, no other testing in that area is needed until the next benchmark testing cycle.
 If they fall below the 50th percentile, then progress monitoring measures should be implemented.

-There is no way to work with our program during the summer because we have not done the research testing for this time period as we consider the summer a break from testing and the natural progression of students transitioning to their next grade in school.
+- The easyCBM program has been developed for school testing from September 1-June 30th.
+We have no norms or percentile scores for summer use (July/August) as we have not done the research testing for this time period.
+Likewise the percentile lines on the graph will be missing.
+We consider the summer a break from testing and the natural progression of students transitioning to their next grade in school.